bullintheserver/linuxstudysessions/topic1.md

             - Files and directories encrypted before being stored
         - Block
             - Below filesystem layer
-            - Makes sure everything that is written to a block device is envrypted
+            - Makes sure everything that is written to a block device is encrypted
             - If observed offline, will look like random data
     - *dm-crypt*
         - De facto standard for block encryption for Linux systems